conan-io/docs/reference/tools/meson/mesontoolchain.rst

 Conan options as Meson values
 -----------------------------
-Assigning directly a Conan option as a Meson value is totally discouraged.
-For instance:
+Directly assigning a Conan option as a Meson value is strongly discouraged.
+For example:

 .. code:: python